Seattle moves into next phase after expansion approval

 Veteran Detroit Red Wings GM Ken Holland is considered a potential candidate, and Vegas assistant Kelly McCrimmon would know the recipe for a successful expansion draft after helping George McPhee put the Golden Knights together.
 The same rules will be in place that allow teams to protect only seven forwards, three defensemen and a goaltender, or eight skaters at any position and a goaltender.

-That means for $650 million, Seattle will have an opportunity to win right away.
+That means that for $850 million, Seattle will have an opportunity to win right away.

 “It gives you an excitement that you can have a team that’s not your expansion teams of the past with the NHL rules,” Tippett said.
 “You can have a competitive team like Vegas.
 Nobody expected that from them.
 But it’s not as if you’re in a five-year rebuild or five-year starting point.
 You actually can get some good players because of the rules.”